KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Method

 \section{Method}

 The developed method is a network that matches scene-points to object keypoints.
-These matches are then feed into a pose estimation solver, in our case RANSAC, and a final pose is found.
+These matches are then fed into a pose estimation solver, in our case Kabsch-RANSAC \cite{kabsch1976solution,fischler1981random}, and a final pose is found.
 The scene and object data are point clouds without color information.
 Color information is not used as it is seldom available for CAD (Computer Aided Design) models and would limit the usability of the method.
 The network structure is made with two parallel components computing both scene- and object-features independently.
 The network structure is shown in Fig.~\ref{fig:network}.
-The scene features are computed for all points using the standard DGCNN \cite{wang2019dynamic}.
+The scene features are computed for all points using the standard DGCNN \cite{wang2019dynamic} structure.
 However, for the object only the keypoint features are computed.
-Thus, after the second neighbor computation the object features are down-sampled to only contain the keypoints.
-For the object-feature computation, number of neighbors is set to the number of keypoints, ensuring that the keypoints share all information.
+Thus, after the second neighbor computation in the DGCNN, the object point cloud is down-sampled to only contain the keypoints.
+To ensure that the all keypoints contain knowledge about all other keypoint features, the number of neighbors is set to match the number of keypoints.

 After both object- and scene-features are computed, the features are combined.
-Pairs of object- and scene-feature vectors are created concatenating each scene-feature with each object-feature.
+Pairs of object-scene-feature vectors are created concatenating each scene-feature with each object-feature.
 The resulting number of pairs is the number of scene-points and key-points multiplied.

 An MLP (Multi Layer Perceptron) then processes each scene-keypoint pair independently and a local maxpool combines all keypoint information at the scene point.

 This new scene feature is again combined with the keypoint features, and processed by an MLP.
 Two different MLPs are then used to compute the segmentation and the keypoint predictions.
-To compute the segmentation a local maxpool is applied followed by an MLP which gives segmentation for each point.
+To compute the segmentation a local maxpool is applied, followed by an MLP which gives segmentation for each point.
 To compute the keypoint matches an MLP is applied to the combined features giving a score for each scene-keypoint pair.
-A softmax is then applied across the keypoint domain for each scene point, predicting the best scene-keypoint match.
-Finally, RANSAC is used with the segmentation and keypoint predictions to compute the final object pose.
-We employ the vote threshold as in \cite{hagelskjaer2020pointvotenet} to allow multiple keypoint matches at a single scene point.
-The vote threshold is set to 0.7.
+A softmax is then applied across the keypoint domain for each scene point.